ihitbuttons/Classes_As_Services/README.md

 I have included some examples to demonstrate the capabilities and features of the system, and included examples below.

-For more information and back story on why I created this, please check out my blog ([here] (http://blog.ihitbuttons.com/)).

 # Examples:

 1) Call the "exampleExternalMethod" in the ([Example Class](https://github.com/ihitbuttons/Classes_As_Services/blob/master/Services/Example/Implementors/Example_Class.php)):